Think-Evolve-Consulting/yolo8-north-american-cameratrap-images/README.md

-# YOLOv8 North American Camera Trap Images
+# YOLOv8 on North American Camera Trap Images

 This Repository contains Research Papers related to **Object Detection** and various models such as **YOLOv8, DETR, GroundingDINO**, etc as well as the Notebooks containing the code.
 The YOLOv8, YOLOv9 Models are Fine-Tuned over the **North-American Camera Trap Images** for detection and localization of 23 Wildlife Species.